Josephine Hutchinson: Television

 On television, she made four guest appearances on Perry Mason.
 In 1958, she played Leona Walsh in "The Case of the Screaming Woman".
 In 1959, she played murderer Miriam Baker in "The Case of the Spanish Cross".
 In 1961, she played Miss Sarah McKay in "The Case of the Barefaced Witness", and in 1962, she played Amelia Corning in "The Case of the Mystified Miner".
+In 1959, she played Mrs Crale in the 1959 Gunsmoke episode "Johnny Red."
+She played the Reverend Mother Sister Ellen in the 1967 episode "Ladies From St. Louis".

-In the 1960 The Rifleman episode "The Prodigal", she played Christine, the mother of outlaw Billy St. John.
+In the 1960 The Rifleman episode S2 E31 "The Prodigal", she played Christine, the mother of outlaw Billy St. John.

+She appeared in The Real McCoys in 1961 in the episode "September Song."
+In 1962, she appeared on Rawhide, in the episode "Grandma's Money" and on The Twilight Zone in the episode "I Sing the Body Electric” (S3 E35).
+In March 1963, Hutchinson appeared in an episode of GE True, entitled "The Black-Robed Ghost".

 In 1970 Bonanza (S12E9) "Love Child", she played Martha Randolph.

-In Little House on the Prairie (S1E6) "If I Should Wake Before I Die", she played Amy Hearn.
+In 1971, Hutchinson appeared in The Waltons' television movie The Homecoming: A Christmas Story, in which she played Mamie Baldwin, one half of a sister duo who made moonshine whiskey.
+In 1974, in Little House on the Prairie (S1E6) "If I Should Wake Before I Die", she played Amy Hearn.

 Hutchinson continued to work steadily through the 1970s in film, radio, and television, establishing a solid career in supporting roles.
-She appeared in The Real McCoys in 1961 in the episode "September Song", on Rawhide in 1962 in the episode "Grandma's Money", The Twilight Zone in the episode "I Sing the Body Electric", and Gunsmoke as “Mrs Crale” in the 1959 episode “Johnny Red”, and as “Reverend Mother Sister Ellen” in the 1967 episode “Ladies From St. Louis”.
-In 1971, Hutchinson appeared in The Waltons television movie The Homecoming: A Christmas Story, in which she played Mamie Baldwin, one half of a sister duo who made moonshine whiskey.

 Personal life

 On August 12, 1924, Hutchinson married Robert W. Bell, a stage director, in Washington, D.C.
 In 1926, she met the actress Eva Le Gallienne, and became a member of Le Gallienne's Civic Repertory Theatre company.
-By 1927, the two women were involved in an affair and Hutchinson and Bell, who separated in 1928, were divorced in 1930.
+By 1927, the two women were involved in an affair.
+Hutchinson and Bell, who separated in 1928, were divorced in 1930.
 The press quickly dubbed her Le Gallienne's "shadow", a term which at the time meant lesbian.
 Both actresses survived the scandal and carried on with their respective careers.

 Hutchinson married three times.
-Hutchinson married James F. Townsend in 1935; they later divorced.
+She married James F. Townsend in 1935; they later divorced.
 Her final marriage was to actor Staats Cotsworth in 1972; he died in 1979.